-USS John Basilone (DDG 122) arrives in New York
+USS John Basilone (DDG 122) Arrives in New York

 |Downloads:

-This work, USS John Basilone (DDG 122) arrives in New York [Image 3 of 3], by LTJG Julian Jacobs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS John Basilone (DDG 122) Arrives in New York, by Julie Ann Ripley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.